Sling setup.... There is more to this than you think.

 Frequently Asked Questions

-What is the main advantage of a two-point rifle sling?
+What is the main advantage of a two-point sling?

-The primary benefit of a two-point sling is enhanced comfort during long periods of carrying a rifle.
-It effectively distributes the firearm's weight across the shoulder, making extended use more manageable regardless of the rifle's overall weight.
+The primary benefit of a two-point sling is enhanced comfort during extended periods of carrying a rifle, such as during long patrols.
+It effectively distributes the firearm's weight across the user's body, reducing fatigue over time.

-Should you use a sling for home defense?
+Should I use a sling for home defense?

 Related News